 The USACE will hold a public meeting to explain the Proposed Plan and to accept comments and concerns.
 Oral and written comments will also be accepted at the meeting.
-The meeting will be held at To Be Determined.
+The meeting will be held at 4:30 pm at Clay Elementary School, 3820 North 14th Street, St. Louis, MO 63107.